 |5-bedroom house||2 – 4 days||£3,600 – £5,000|

-Since the 1st of January 2021, UK citizens no longer enjoy the status of being considered an EU citizen.
-Thus, unless you hold an EU passport, you will be subject to third country rules.
+Since the 1st of January 2021, UK citizens no longer enjoy the status of being considered EU citizens.
+Thus, unless you hold an EU passport, you will be subject to third-country rules.
 This means that a visa will be required for long terms stays and you’ll need a work permit to work in Switzerland.

 While it may be harder, it’s by no means impossible to move to Switzerland.
 For more information on visas in Switzerland click here!
 Alternatively, you can visit the Swiss government’s page on working in Switzerland for UK citizens.

 Moving home isn’t easy, and home removals to Switzerland won’t be any easier.
 That’s why we put together this moving to Switzerland checklist to help reduce stress.
 If you want to ensure you’ve covered all the bases, we also have a more general and comprehensive moving abroad checklist.
 Don’t say we don’t treat you right! 😉

 Gather all of your important documents and ensure they are kept in a safe and accessible location.
 It’s also advisable to create duplicates, just in case.

 Removals from the UK to Switzerland are no easy task, and you’ll likely want a trusted removal company to help.
 Our list of the top UK international removal companies is a great place to start.
 We also recommend comparing companies and reading reviews.